maratart/change-pdf-meta/readme.md

 # Change-pdf-meta changes the content of a META field of a PDF file to the new field content.

-This tool use pdftk (pdftk must be installed in you system).
+This tool uses pdftk (pdftk must be installed in you system).

-The pdf file names and new fields are being taken from the csv-file (filename;new title) The csv file and field name to change are taken from args.
+The pdf file names and new fields are being taken from the csv-file (filename;new title) The csv-file and field name to change are taken from args.

 ## Compile
 You must compile this tool from the source by running: